baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 * Test set accuracy of 93.2%
 It is a liitle surpise that it does not improve the accuracy so much.

-4) I deceded to increase the epochs from 20 to 60.
+4) I decided to increase the epochs from 20 to 60.
 The training curve is shown as below:

 ![alt text][image8]